Hemen07/Groupy/README.md

 : Real time conversation
 : Get notified anytime

 Pull and add google gson config file and you are good to go.
-*Basic gearing up source code provided ;) only apk will be LATEST
+*Basic gearing up source code provided ;) only apk will be maintained to LATEST VERSION

 #For FCM
 Want to listen notifications beyond app lifecycle, Use FCM Cloud Functions, easy to set up w/o creating app server